ZarehD/AspNetStatic/Readme.md

 - Routes must exclude the site's base URI (e.g. __http:<span>://</span>localhost:5000__, __https<span>://www</span>.mysite.com__)
 - As a rule, don't specify an 'index' page name; instead, opt for a route with a terminating slash (/ instead of /index).
-- You can directly specify the pathname of the file to be generated for routes you add to the `Pages` collection (see `OutFilePathname` property).
+- You can directly specify the pathname of the file to be generated for routes you add to the `Pages` collection (see `OutFile` property).
 The only requirement is that the specified path be relative to the destination root folder.
-If you do not specify a value for `OutFilePathname`, the pathname for the generated file will be determined as demonstrated below.
+If you do not specify a value for `OutFile`, the pathname for the generated file will be determined as demonstrated below.
-- You can specify a query string (or route parameters) for routes you add to the `Pages` collection (see `QueryString` property).
-You can specify the same `Route` with different `QueryString` values, but be sure to specify a unique `OutFilePathname` value for each instance of that route.
+- You can specify a query string (or route parameters) for routes you add to the `Pages` collection (see `Query` property).
+You can specify the same `Route` with different `Query` values, but be sure to specify a unique `OutFile` value for each instance of that route.

 ### Routes vs. Generated Static Files

 > Assumes the following:
 >  - Destination root: "__C:\MySite__"
->  - OutFilePathname: __null / empty / whitespace__
+>  - OutFile: __null / empty / whitespace__

 <br/>Route | Always Default<br/>false | Always Default<br/>true
 ---|---|---